Z-80 SoftCard: History

 The SoftCard was Paul Allen's idea.
 Its original purpose was to simplify porting Microsoft's computer-language products to the Apple II.
 The SoftCard was developed by Tim Paterson of Seattle Computer Products (SCP).
 SCP built prototypes, Don Burtis of Burtronix redesigned the card, and California Computer Systems manufactured it for Microsoft.
 Unsure whether the card would sell, Microsoft first demonstrated it publicly at the West Coast Computer Faire in March 1980.

 Microsoft also released a version for the Apple IIe, the Premium Softcard IIe.
 The card has functionality equivalent to the Extended 80-Column Text Card, including its 64 KB RAM, so would save money for users who wanted CP/M capability, additional memory, and 80-column text.
 Its 2.26 BIOS has fewer bugs than the earlier card's, the CPU is three times faster, 32K of RAM is used as a CP/M print spooler, and the card uses its own firmware for 80-column display that is faster than Apple's.

 Reception

 Compute! witnessed the SoftCard's debut in March 1980 at the West Coast Computer Faire, calling it "an Apple breakthru".
 InfoWorld in 1981 called the SoftCard "a fascinating piece of hardware".
 While criticizing the "computerese" of the CP/M documentation, the magazine wrote "if you need a lightweight, portable Z80 computer, the Apple/SoftCard combination is a perfect pair."
-BYTE wrote, "Because of the flexibility that it offers Apple users, I consider the Softcard an excellent buy ..
+BYTE wrote "the Softcard [is] an excellent buy ...
 The price is reasonable, and it works".

 InfoWorld in 1984 also favorably reviewed the SoftCard IIe, approving of its ability to also replace the Extended 80-Column Text Card.
 The magazine concluded that it "is a good system among several good systems on the market", especially for those who wanted to run Microsoft BASIC or wanted functionality beyond CP/M.